1988 Winnetka attacks: Aftermath

 Corwin's murder inside an elementary school was among the first to feature prominently in the 24-hour news cycle, mostly revolving around Dann's mental state.
 Because no other school shooting had received such wide coverage, the murder is sometimes called “the first school shooting.”
 Since Corwin's murder, a school shooting has been widely reported almost every year.
 Others noted that the shooting marked an "end of innocence" for the prosperous community along Chicago's North Shore, which had not seen a murder in thirty years.

-All but one of the victims wounded by Dann recovered from their injuries, including a girl who was shot and suffered severe internal injuries.
-The victims and their parents received extensive support to help them cope with the psychological after-effects of the attacks.

 Parents and members of the community subsequently devoted many years to campaigning for gun control policy.
 Philip Andrew gave interviews about gun control from his hospital bed, and later became active in local and state gun control organizations as the executive director of the Illinois Council Against Handgun Violence; he subsequently became a lawyer and then an FBI agent.

 Dr. Donald Monroe, superintendent of Winnetka School District 36, noted "his 'safe' school" was "not as isolated and insulated as we thought."
 At the time of the shooting, Hubbard Woods, like many schools, was an open campus, with many doors, such as those to individual classrooms, kept open.
 After the shooting, a pattern of single-point entry emerged in more schools.

 The shooting also fueled the debate about criteria for committing mentally ill people to health facilities against their will.
 Some favored the involuntary commitment of a person who is determined to be mentally ill and incapable of making informed decisions about treatment; civil libertarians like Benjamin Wolf opposed the idea, saying, "It would be a shame if we cut back on the civil liberties of literally millions of mentally ill people because of the occasional bizarre incident."

 A book on the tragedy called Murder of Innocence, written by Eric Zorn, was adapted into a made-for-television film.
 In the film, Dann's name is changed to "Laurie Wade"; she was played by Valerie Bertinelli.
 Russell Dann helped coach Bertinelli while she was preparing for the role.